 To apply for this position, email us at firstname.lastname@example.org.
 Be sure to attach your cover letter & resume.

-This valuable member of the treatment team provides evidence-based and community-based mental health crisis response.
-Provides help to people when they need it the most.
+Working as a member of a treatment team, this position provides evidence-based and community-based mental health crisis response.

 Northwest Family Services, through our mission, practices and the services we offer, are committed to the belief that all people deserve dignity and respect.
 As we serve our communities, we will continue to work together to listen, to learn, and to act to overcome historic values and structures that have led to discrimination and inequities.